beercss/beercss/docs/JAVASCRIPT.md

 # Javascript

 The JS file of Beer CSS is almost optional.
 Basically is a JS helper for the dynamic theme and the trigger of elements.
-It is higly recommend to use it, because you save a lot of JS code using it.
+It is highly recommended to use it, because you save a lot of JS code using it.

 ## The dynamic theme